JonGal/troposphere-lab/README.md

 > mkvirtualenv cflab -r requirements.txt
 ```

 Now you are inside the virtual environment as indicated by the parentheses at the begining of the prompt.
-To exit the virtual environment, run shell function deactivate.
+To exit the virtual environment, run shell function `deactivate`.
 From here on you can reenter your virtual environment by running workon cflab

 ```
 (cflab)MyComputerName:aws-cflab $ deactivate